Originally published by

 Silk Way’s ties to Azerbaijan’s ruling family have long been reported.

-A 2010 investigation by Radio Free Europe found that Arzu Aliyeva, the president’s younger daughter, was one of three owners of Silk Way Bank, the financial arm of Silk Way Holding.
+by Radio Free Europe found that Arzu Aliyeva, the president’s younger daughter, was one of three owners of Silk Way Bank, the financial arm of Silk Way Holding.
 After this information was revealed, the president’s spokesperson defended her right to be an independent businesswoman.

 According to a 2017 Silk Way Bank annual report, neither the Aliyev family nor Silk Way Group appears to still hold any stake in the bank.